samson-olofinsae/cancer_read_metrics/README.md

 - The divergence between `flagstat` and `idxstats` read counts
 - Whether discrepancies affect clinical metrics like VAF detection
-- Proposing a standardized approach or validation script
+- Proposing a standardised approach or validation script

 ---